Chapter 14:

 “Oh Marisa, you’re here?”
 Another voice came!
 “Amala messaged us to come see Vernon.
 Is he in there?”
 Immediately recognizing it as Luke, Vernon rushed to the door!

 “Yeah, I’m here!”
-There stood Marisa, Luke, in a weathered tennis shirt, and Mercedes, hair freshly dyed blue, all gathered outside of his office.
+Gathered outside his office was Marisa and two other workers.
+Luke, in a weathered tennis shirt and Mercedes, hair fleshly dyed blue.
 “I wanted to have a quick meeting with all of them.
 So, best we get to that.”
 Frantically trying to steer the subject in his intended direction, Vernon feigned a wide grin.

 “Before that…uh…Marisa, can you come with us?”
 Mercedes winked in Luke’s direction, then to Vernon, bafflingly.
 “We need your HR expertise!”